Tiffeny Milbrett: University of Portland

-She attended the University of Portland from 1990 to 1995 and left the school with various awards and National Collegiate Athletic Association (NCAA) records.
+Milbrett attended the University of Portland where she lettered with the Clive Charles-coached Pilots in 1990, 1991, 1992 and 1994.
+She left the school with various awards and National Collegiate Athletic Association (NCAA) records.
 In 1990, she was named Soccer America's Freshman Soccer Player of The Year, and in 1991, she led her team with 21 goals and six assists.
 In 1992, her 30 goals and 12 assists placed her second among the nation's scorers, and in 1994, she helped her team reach the soccer Final Four, making the All-Tournament Team.

 Milbrett also garnered West Coast Offensive Player of The Year awards in 1992 and 1994, and was a three-time NSCAA All-American as well as a three time finalist for the Hermann Trophy and Missouri Athletic Club Award.
 Milbrett was her university's all-time leader in goals with 103, and assists with 40.
 She placed second in NCAA career goals with 103, and tied for fourth in career points with 246.
 She was also named to Soccer America's College Team of The Decade for the 1990s.